isomerpages/nlb-biblioasia/_apr-to-jun-2013/Oriental, Utai, Mexican: The Story of the Singapore Jewish Community.md

 [^66]:&nbsp;Quoted in [Beider](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12944221), 2007, p.
 168.&nbsp;

-[^67]: The ’Chinese, Malay, Indian, Other’ racial nomenclature was introduced in 1965, largely borrowing from British census taking.
-The Jewish community, along with other minorities of minorities, were reductively classed as ’Other’.
+[^67]: The "Chinese, Malay, Indian, Other" racial nomenclature was introduced in 1965, largely borrowing from British census taking.
+The Jewish community, along with other minorities of minorities, were reductively classed as "Other".

 [^68]: [Raman](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202838673), 1958, p.
 80.